yala/MLCodeLab/README.md

 To save your progress, you can copy the notebooks to your own google drive.

 ## Requirements:
 Software: A modern web browser.
-This has been tested on Google Chrome, Firefox, Safari and Microsoft Edge.
+This has been tested on Google Chrome, Firefox, and Safari.

 Accounts: A Google Account.
 If you don't have one, please make a free one,